Emeritus Board of Trustees

 FRED TRACY, Stewardship Manager

 Fred is a native of Carmichael and grew up in the greater Sacramento area.
-He earned degrees in natural resource and watershed management from Humboldt State and Univ.of Ariz. and is fluent in Spanish.
-Fred came to SVC with experience in natural resource management and environmental education, garnered as a Peace Corps Volunteer, technical advisor, and project manager in Latin America.
+He earned degrees in natural resource and watershed management from Humboldt State and University of Arizona and is fluent in Spanish.
+Fred has experience in natural resource management and environmental education, garnered as a Peace Corps Volunteer, technical advisor, and project manager in Latin America.
 As an SVC team member, he enjoys maintaining, monitoring and exploring SVC's protected open space, and enabling visitors to discover the wonders of Deer Creek Hills.